Direct answer

 The highest-converting service websites have one primary CTA above the fold — "Get a Free Quote", "Book a Consultation", "Get Free Diagnosis" — that is visually distinct, immediately understandable, and requires the minimum possible commitment from the visitor.

 If your page has three CTAs above the fold, remove two.
 Test one.
 The single-CTA version almost always outperforms.
+The visual hierarchy should make it impossible for a first-time visitor to miss your primary action.

 3. Lead with outcomes, not process